gui11aume/neuronal_activity/README.md

 - The `dvc.yaml` file defines the pipeline stages and their dependencies.
 - Training logs and model outputs will be saved in the `logs` and `models` directories respectively.
-- Use `dvc repro` to rerun the pipeline if you've made changes to the code or data.